 Healthy sleep habits are the most undervalued contributor to optimal health and performance.
 Sleep is a significant part of our existence- we spend a third of our life sleeping.
 It is an essential life-sustaining activity that impacts our physical, mental, and emotional well-being.
 This article will help you develop realistic expectations about sleep and decrease frustration surrounding sleep through actionable changes.

 Why make sleep habits a priority?

-When we get insufficient sleep, it’s easy to feel anxious, defiant, depressed, and irritable.
+When we get insufficient sleep, we easily feel anxious, defiant, depressed, and irritable.
 This leads to being easily frustrated and distracted.
 Our natural motivation and organizational skills suffer as a result.

 Being a “good sleeper” isn’t a quality we are born with.
 We have control over the quality of our sleep.
-First, we have to recognize its importance, understand what it is, and then prioritize sleep.
+First, we must recognize its importance, understand what it is, and then prioritize sleep.
 There are a lot of myths about sleep.
 Let’s debunk some of those misconceptions.

 Myths around Sleep Habits

 “Sleep is an acquired habit.
 Cells don’t sleep.
 Fish swim in the water all night.
 Even a horse doesn’t sleep.
 A man doesn’t need any sleep.” -Thomas Edison

 Thomas Edison incorrectly said, “Man doesn’t need any sleep.”
 We know enough now to prove his statement incorrect, but what about all these more subtle folklore we hear, such as “your body gets used to getting less sleep” or “snoring is normal.”
 These common beliefs in American culture lead to physical and mental health issues.